CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-openms.md

 The GNPSExport TOPP tool code can be found on [OpenMS GitHub repository](https://github.com/OpenMS/OpenMS) and the lastest version on [this fork repository](https://github.com/Bioinformatic-squad-DorresteinLab/OpenMS/blob/develop/src/topp/GNPSExport.cpp).

-The code for the Open-GNPS pipeline (ProteoSAFe workflow and python wrappers) is available on [this GitHub repository](https://github.com/Bioinformatic-squad-DorresteinLab/openms-gnps-workflow).
+The code for the Open-GNPS pipeline (ProteoSAFe workflow and python wrapper) is available on [this GitHub repository](https://github.com/Bioinformatic-squad-DorresteinLab/openms-gnps-workflow).

 ## Feature Detection with OpenMS for the FBMN